sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 If you chose Pick Pockets during character creation, you would receive the card and your character would be "studied" in the skill.
-The word "STUDY" is over "base level", the 3rd icon.
+The word "STUDY" is over "base level", so that's the level you would start at.

 Note: some moves, like Void Transfusion, don't start you off at the base level.

+## Increased Move Levels

 Later, you can go up a level in Pick Pockets.
-Either by using the Study Under a Master move, or when you resolve a Pick Pockets flip and happen to get a green token card.
+Either by using the Study Under a Master move, or when you resolve a Pick Pockets flip and happen to get a *green token card*.
 See [Green token cards](#other-flip-complications-green-token-cards)

 ![Green card](images/green_card_black.png)